xemage/ems-simple-logger-config/README.md

 pip install ems-simple-logger-config
 ```

-On app level: Initialize logger with default values:
+On app level: Initialize logger with default values to get a common console output:
 ```
 import logger